Power of Attorney and Conservatorship in Insurance Claims: Managing the Claim of an Incapacitated Policyholder

 California’s Uniform Durable Power of Attorney Act, codified at Probate Code §§ 4000–4545, governs the creation, scope, and enforcement of Powers of Attorney in California.
 Several provisions are directly relevant to insurance claims.

-Section 4264 provides that an agent with authority over “real property transactions” may “insure, the interest of the principal against casualty, liability, or loss” and “prosecute, defend, submit to arbitration, settle, and propose or accept a compromise with respect to any claim existing in favor of, or against, the principal based on or involving any real property transaction.”
+Section 4451 provides that, under a statutory form power of attorney, an agent with authority over “real property transactions” may “insure, the interest of the principal against casualty, liability, or loss” and “prosecute, defend, submit to arbitration, settle, and propose or accept a compromise with respect to any claim existing in favor of, or against, the principal based on or involving any real property transaction.”
 This language is broad enough to encompass filing and settling an insurance claim on the principal’s property.
 An insurance claim arising from damage to the insured dwelling is fundamentally a claim “based on or involving” a real property transaction — the insurance contract that protects that real property.

-Section 4265 specifically addresses insurance transactions.
+Section 4457 specifically addresses insurance and annuity transactions under a statutory form power of attorney.
 An agent with authority over “insurance and annuity transactions” may, among other things:

 - Continue, pay the premium on, modify, or rescind any contract of insurance procured by or on behalf of the principal